R\'enyi entropies for one-dimensional quantum systems with mixed boundary conditions: Conclusion

-The clearest limitation of our method, first identified in \cite{dupic_entanglement_2018}, is that the process for obtaining a differential equation becomes more difficult as $N$ is increased.
-We have checked using the fusion rules in Appendix \ref{app:fusionrules} for $N>3$ that the expected order of the ODEs increases with $N$ for generic minimal models, which implies that more orbifold Ward identities will be needed to obtain the ODEs.
+An important limitation of our method, first identified in \cite{dupic_entanglement_2018}, is that obtaining a differential equation becomes increasingly difficult as the R\'enyi index $N$ is increased.
+We have verified, using the fusion rules in \cite{2023JPhA...56T5403E}, that the expected order of the ODEs grows with $N$ for generic minimal models, indicating that more orbifold Ward identities will be needed to obtain the ODEs.

-There are several possible extensions of this work.
-A possibility would be to generalize the setup for the calculation of R\'enyi entropies of an interval \textit{contained in the bulk}, with mixed BC.
-However, in this situation, one would have to find a differential equation that a four-point function with two twist fields and two BCCOs satisfies.
-Cardy's doubling trick suggests that such a correlator satisfies the same Ward identities as a six-point conformal block on the complex plane, so the corresponding differential equation would be partial instead of ordinary.
+A possible extension of this work would be to generalize the setup for the calculation of R\'enyi entropies of an interval \textit{contained in the bulk}, with mixed BC.
+However, in this situation, one would have to find a partial differential equation that a four-point function with two twist fields and two BCCOs satisfies.
+Cardy's doubling trick tells us that such a correlator is given by a linear combination of six-point conformal blocks on the complex plane, so the corresponding differential equation would be partial instead of ordinary.